thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-extraction.md

   </question>
   <chain_of_reasoning>
     <![CDATA[
-      {Present the chain of reasoning in markdown format -- use features like bullet points for key steps and headers for major sections.
-Include moments of uncertainty, realization, and course correction, ensuring all information is derived from the paper.}
+      {Present the chain of reasoning, which shows the intellectual work required to provide the final answer to the question.
+Include moments of uncertainty, realization, and course correction, ensuring all information is derived from the paper.
+Use plain text format.}
     ]]>
   </chain_of_reasoning>
   <answer>